I hope you’ll never join the dead ex-boyfriend club

 “He was talking about doing heroin, mailing me drugs, and getting into trouble with the feds and stuff… He was so disappointed/disillusioned about the world, the people around him, and he was one of the kindest souls I knew.”

 Jensen had burned most bridges in his life, but Jax always replied when he reached out.
-Most of the time, the conversations ended abruptly, and the next time would be days later at 3 am or months later, a random text.
+Most of the time, the conversations ended abruptly, and the next time they talked to each other would be days or months later at 3 am.

 Jensen was hurting, and everyone knew.